Skip to main content

 1. Cordon the node so no new pods land on it.

-2. Drain the pods according to the pool's drain policy (grace period, ignore-DaemonSets flag, emptyDir flag).
+2. Drain the pods using the pool's drain policy (grace period, ignore-DaemonSets flag, emptyDir flag).

 3. If drain succeeds within the drain timeout, destroy the underlying VM.